 Being interested in translations, I had heard of this work, and it fully lived up to its promise.
-The cover was faded, but the pages and print were flawless.
+The cover was faded, but the stout paper has preserved the pages and the printing was lawless.
 The poems were exquisite.

 But whenever one encounters superlative work in translation, e.g. in Ezra Pound or in Kenneth Rexroth, one always wonders about the French saying - La belle infidele: translations that are beautiful are unfaithful to the original, while those which are faithful are often ugly.
 Later I came across a scholarly review by N. H. Zide and S. M. Pandey, who compare the originals with Bhattacharya's re-workings, and while they find some problems with the liberties he takes, on the whole they praise the fact that he has managed to "convey more of the poetic flavour" than the earlier attempts by Aurobindo (uses a fixed rhyming abba structure), Coomaraswamy, Subhadra Jha, and others.

 I wish though, that Bhattacharya would have shown a little more respect for the text by at least maintaining some pointers to the originals.
 I mean, how many translations of Neruda or Goethe do you see which don't refer to the originals?
 This lack of respect for the originals is typical of indology translations, (e.g. Tagore's own Gitanjali) but fortunately the tide is turning.
-In any event, this makes it difficult to locate the original texts - I have inserted a couple that I could find (in bAngla font only, for now... any help transliterating into devanagari appreciated).
+Here the poems contain no reference to the first lines of the original, making it extremely difficult to locate the original texts...
+I have inserted a couple that I could find (in bAngla font only, for now; any help transliterating into devanagari appreciated).
 Not that I am rushing to try to understand and compare the old Mythili texts, but it still would be nice to be able to index the originals.
-In the poem selection, he avoids poems with excessive word play, but it would have been nice if there was more of an introduction and some notes on the translation, perhaps with a literal transliteration, as in Vikram Seth's Three Chinese Poets, say.
+In the poem selection, he avoids poems with excessive word play, but it would have been nice if there was more of an introduction and some notes on the translation, perhaps with a literal transliteration, as in Vikram Seth's Three Chinese Poets, say. -----

 Here are some of my favourites...